UlisesAlexanderAM/skillventory/README.md

       - "Tengo confianza (I'm confident)"
   - [ ] The skill/knowledge/competence has a list of domains (Optional)
   - [ ] The skill/knowledge/competence has a list of places with greater interest (Optional)
+  - [ ] I can register a new skill/knowledge/competence using an HTTP client

 - [ ] 2 - Retrieve a skill/knowledge/competence